 Minimum of 12 semester hours is required for full-time status for Fall or Spring semester.
 If you are in good academic standing, you may take up to 18 hours.
 If you are placed on Scholastic Probation you are only allowed to take 12 hours.
 Full-time status for summer terms is 6 semester hours.

 You can drop or add courses after your class schedule is complete.
-Drop/Add Forms can be found at the University Advising Center (Administration Building, room 105) and at the Registrar’s Office.
+Drop/Add Forms can be found at the University Advising Center (Student Engagement Center, room 3120) and at the Registrar’s Office.
 An advisor and/or an instructor’s signature are required on the form.
 After the official deadline to drop/add courses posted by the Registrar’s office, students will be charged a fee.

 At the end of each academic year, students must maintain a minimum cumulative GPA of 2.00 to continue to be eligible to receive financial assistance.